higan-emu/libco/doc/usage.md

 A value of `null` (0) indicates an uninitialized or invalid handle, whereas a non-zero value indicates a valid handle.

+## co_active
 ```c
 cothread_t co_active();
 ```
 Return handle to current cothread.

 Always returns a valid handle, even when called from the main program thread.

+## co_derive
 ```c
 cothread_t co_derive(void* memory,
                      unsigned int heapsize,
                      void (*coentry)(void));
 ```
 Initializes new cothread.

 This function is identical to `co_create`, only it attempts to use the provided memory instead of allocating new memory on the heap.
 Please note that certain implementations (currently only Windows Fibers) cannot be created using existing memory, and as such, this function will fail.

+## co_create
 ```c
 cothread_t co_create(unsigned int heapsize,
                      void (*coentry)(void));
 ```
 Create new cothread.

 `heapsize` is the amount of memory allocated for the cothread stack, specified in bytes.
 This is unfortunately impossible to make fully portable.
 It is recommended to specify sizes using `n * sizeof(void*)`.
 It is better to err